As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

 “What if you could live forever, would you do it?”

-According to Charles, there’s something about a question that bypasses people’s conscious filters, and goes directly to the unconscious, causing you to have to work through the question.
+According to Charles, there’s something about a question that bypasses people’s conscious filters, and goes directly to the unconscious, which causes them to want to work through the question.
 It’s not a voluntary thing.
 If somebody asks you a question, you can’t shut that off.

 For this reason, starting your description with a powerful, intriguing, or ironic question is a great way to get people involved.

-In the above example, in people’s minds, they might be thinking to themselves:
+In the above example, people might be thinking to themselves:

 “Well, what do you mean live forever?”